 Ice is hated by snowboarders with the same intensity as they love powder.
 This type of snow is the exact opposite of powder – hard, slippery, and most of the time considered hell.
 Actually, you’ll never find real ice on the slopes.
 What you do encounter is snow that has been melted and frozen again for a number of times.
 This forms a solid surface of icy compact snow that is often referred to as “ice”.

 With ice as the surface, it will be certainly hard to keep an edge.
 When anticipating an icy condition, consider having your Snowboard tuned.
 A snowboard with sharp edges will help you in turns and will improve your general grip and edge control in the snow.

-Snow conditions do not only affect the way you ride your board, it affect Injury Patterns as well.
-Hard pack snow generally capitulate high-speed and impact injuries.
-Make sure to wear the most appropriate snowboard jacketsand gloves.
-Powder and heavy snow on the other hand is associated with more twisting injuries.
+Snow conditions do not only affect the way you ride your board, it affects Injury Patterns as well.
+Hardpack snow generally capitulates high-speed and impact injuries.
+Make sure to wear the most appropriate snowboard jackets and gloves.
+Powder and heavy snow on the other hand are associated with more twisting injuries.